shaiksaahir/JID_4203_Language_Exchange/README.md

 * Added MBTI personality type selector on the profile creation page
 * Added available dates and times selector on the profile creation page
 * Added profile visibility on the profile creation page
-* Added an input box in the VideoRoom which will create a translated transcript of user-inputted text
+* Added a way to logout of the application
 ### Bug Fixes
 * Made the application clonable from GitHub
 ### Known Issues